infominer33/infominer33.github.io/_posts/2020-11-12-making-a-comeback.md

 ### GitHub Pages

-Once my 'Awesome List' outgrew the Awesome format, I began learning to create static web-sites with [GitHub Pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/).
+I started in Decentralized ID creating freelance content, and ended up building an Awsome List, to organize my findings.
+Once that list outgrew the Awesome format, I began learning to create static web-sites with [GitHub Pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/).

 * [GitHub Pages Starter Pack](https://web-work.tools/jamstack/github-pages-starter-pack/)  (a resource I've created along that journey)

-Static Websites are great for security and easy to set up, but if you're an indie hacker, you're gonna want some forms so you can begin collecting subscribers!
+Static Websites are great for security and easy to set up, but if you're trying to create any type of business online, you're gonna want some forms so you can begin collecting e-mail subscribers!
 Forms are *not* supported natively through Jekyll or GitHub Pages.

 ### Enter Staticman